Canadians Abroad and Returning Travelers

 New Border Controls for Travellers Coming from Outside Canada (May 20)

-- Travellers arriving at the Calgary and Edmonton International airports from outside Canada will be required to pass through a provincial checkpoint where they will need to complete an Alberta isolation plan.
+- Travellers arriving at the Calgary and Edmonton International airports from outside Canada, or at the Coutts land border crossing, will be required to pass through a provincial checkpoint where they will need to complete an Alberta isolation plan.
 Travellers will also undergo a thermal scan, as elevated body temperature is a potential symptom of COVID-19.

 - Travellers must detail if they have an appropriate place to isolate for the required 14 days, how they will travel to their isolation location, and their plans for getting essentials like food and medications.
 If required, provincial officials will help travellers access support to meet isolation requirements.